SpellholdStudios/1pp/README.md

     - Gems sub-component: code simplified and re-written to avoid overwriting files when selecting option no lore needed for identification (1pp_gemlore = 2).
 Builds an array to define new gems lore values to identify.
 Same tph used for IWD and BG2 games.

     - Code simplified or re-written with newer functions to provide automatic process:
-       - Replaced WRITE_LONG 0x3E 0 and WRITE_ASCII 0x3A ~ISHLDS01~ with WRITE_ASCII 0x3A ~ISHLDS01~ #8.
+       - Replaced WRITE_LONG 0x3E 0 and WRITE_ASCII 0x3A \~ISHLDS01\~ with WRITE_ASCII 0x3A \~ISHLDS01\~ #8.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.

     - shields specific fixes (400_update_bgii_shields.tpa):
-      - shld02.itm (Small Shield +1): LPM ~clear~ was missing, and the code stacked opcode #7 global effects.
+      - shld02.itm (Small Shield +1): LPM \~clear\~ was missing, and the code stacked opcode #7 global effects.
       - shld31A.itm (Gorm's Arm +3): fixed wrong coding (WRITE_SHORT instead of WRITE_BYTE for Minimum strength).
-      - shld01P.itm (Buckler +2): fixed wrong coding (opcode #0 parameter1 0xfffffe - 16777214??? - should be -3), adds opcode #0 with parameter1 = -3 and parameter2 = 4 to add missing protection vs piercing weapons, added missing price, and fixed item description to fit ITM file.
+      - shld01P.itm (Buckler +2): fixed wrong coding (opcode #0 parameter1 0xfffffe - 16777214??? - should be -3), added opcode #0 with parameter1 = -3 and parameter2 = 4 to add missing protection vs piercing weapons, added missing price, and fixed item description to fit ITM file.
       - X#AJSHLD.itm (Ilvastarr Family Shield - The BG1 NPC Project mod): fixed typo (was copying #AJSHLD instead of X#AJSHLD).
-      - shld06P.itm (Redshield +1, +4 vs. Monstrous): fixed wrong coding (opcode #219: switch parameter1 and 2, and parameter2 2 - EA.IDS - should be 3 - GENERAL.IDS), adds an external effect (shld06P.eff), and replaces opcode #178 with opcode #177, otherwise opcode #178 won't work.
+      - shld06P.itm (Redshield +1, +4 vs. Monstrous): fixed wrong coding (opcode #219: switch parameter1 and 2, and parameter2 2 - EA.IDS - should be 3 - GENERAL.IDS), added an external effect (shld06P.eff), and replaced opcode #178 with opcode #177, otherwise opcode #178 won't work.
       - shld07P.itm (Sartessa's Vengeance +1): fixed wrong coding for add magical flag [replace WRITE_BYTE 0x1b 0x6c with WRITE_LONG 0x18 (THIS | BIT6)].
       - shld08P.itm (Tarloc's Contingency +1): code simplified (1tarsp.spl) and fixed wrong coding for Casting sound (1tarss.spl).
       - shld09P.itm (Shield of Devotion +1): fixed wrong coding (#62: parameter2 should be 4, not 3).